IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 - `service_endpoints` - (Optional, String) Specify whether you want to enable the public, private, or both service endpoints.
 Supported values are `public`, `private`, or `public-and-private`.
 If you leave `service_endpoints` empty, the default value will be set based on the compliance standard in the region where the instance is being created.
 Generally, if the region is enabled with FS Cloud/ENS High compliance, then the default would be `private`.
 Otherwise, the default would be `public`.
 During any update, if you leave `service_endpoints` empty, it will maintain the previously selected value.
 - `tags` (Optional, Array of Strings) A list of tags that you want to add to your instance.
 - `version` - (Optional, Forces new resource, String) The version of the database to be provisioned.
 If omitted, the database is created with the most recent major and minor version.
+- `deletion_protection` - (Optional, Boolean) If the DB instance should have deletion protection enabled.
+The database can't be deleted when this value is set to `true`.
+The default is `false`.
 - `users` - (Optional, List of Objects) A list of users that you want to create on the database.
 Multiple blocks are allowed.

   Nested scheme for `users`: